SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have historically occurred in the USA on March 14:
+Here are some notable events in the USA that happen on March 14:

-- **1733**: James Oglethorpe and a group of 114 settlers established the colony of Georgia.
+- **Pi Day**: Celebrated by math enthusiasts across the country, this unofficial holiday honors the mathematical constant π (pi).
+In addition to recognizing the significance of pi in mathematics, many people celebrate Pa Day by eating pie.

-- **1879**: Albert Einstein, the renowned physicist who would later be known for his theory of relativity, was born in Ulm, in the Kingdom of Württemberg in the German Empire.
-Although born in Germany, he moved to the USA in 1933 and became
+- **Stephen Hawking Day**: In honor of the renowned theoretical physicist Stephen Hawking, who passed away on March 14, 2018, this day is observed to celebrate his
 ### Positive Qoute
 ------
-"Embrace the glorious mess that you are! 🌈✨ Every day is a new chance to shine! 🌟💖"
+"Believe in yourself and all that you are! 🌟✨ You are stronger than you think! 💪💖"